juvian/wc3-translate/README.md

 4. setOnlySpacingDiff: this plugin checks if the only thing that changed between old and new korean are just spaces, in which case it adds a onlySpacingDiff property to those (useful to know at a quick glance that nothing changed other than spacing)
 5. ignorePlayers: plugin specific to eden but could be useful to make a similar for your own map.
 It loads the map code and searches for some patterns to ignore and removes those from the output (I don't need to translate player names that bought something).
 6. ignoreStrings: similar but with specific strings I don't want to translate
+7. setUntranslated: this plugin checks if there is no translation available for a string (no newTranslated or oldTranslated is equal to newUntranslated).
+Beware that this can result in false positives for cases where it is a string that does not need to be different.
+8. exportTokens: exports strings to translate via something like google translate.
+Check usage in [Translating a map from scratch](#translating-a-map-from-scratch)
+9. importTokens: imports the exported tokens by exportTokens.
+10. koreanExportToken: subplugin of exportTokens that sets what needs to be exported

 Example: `node toJson.js path/to/newMap/map.mpq path/to/oldMap/eng_map.mpq path/to/oldMap/map.mpq path/to/output/translations.yaml plugins/setChanged.js plugins/guessTranslations.js`